davidaavilar/panw-prisma-cloud/twistlock_cloud_discovery/README.md

 # Add Cloud Credentials to Twistlock for Cloud Discovery

-This script help you add your Cloud credentials (AWS, Azure and GCP) to Prisma Cloud 'Compute' for Cloud Discovery (Twistlock), NOT ONBOARDING ACCOUNTS.
+This script helps you to add your Cloud credentials (AWS, Azure and GCP) to Prisma Cloud 'Compute' for Cloud Discovery (Twistlock), NOT ONBOARDING ACCOUNTS.

 ### Pre-requisites 📋